On My Kids Plate

 • Rinse the smoked sausages then dry them well with a paper towel.

 • Starting at the widest part of the dough, roll one of the sausages in the dough until you reach the end of the dough.
-Repeat for all sausages and place on a baking sheet.
+Repeat for all sausages on an ungreased cookie sheet or a baking sheet lined with parchment paper and place seam side down

-• In a small bowl add the egg and the water, then beat with a fork until the yolk breaks and mixes well.
+• In a small bowl add the egg and the water, then beat with a fork until the yolk breaks and mixes well to make an egg wash.
 With a silicone brush, brush the egg mixture on the tops of the sausages wrapped in dough.
 Sprinkle each sausage with a little bit of Everything But The Bagel seasoning.

 To Make In The Air Fryer